jennapederson/automating-cicd-on-aws-with-github-actions/content/06_create_github_action/_index.md

 ![](/images/iam-create-policy.png)

 Navigate to the JSON tab and replace the policy with this one below.
-Replace the placeholder value (<YOUR_AWS_ACCOUNT_ID>) with your AWS Account ID.
+Replace the placeholder values (<YOUR_AWS_ACCOUNT_ID> and <YOUR_AWS_REGION>) with your AWS Account ID and the region you are using.
 You can find your AWS Account ID in the [AWS Console](https://console.aws.amazon.com/), in the upper right drop-down menu under your login info.
 It is labeled "My Account".

 ```
 {